 This itinerary is subject to change due to weather, local conditions, and other factors.

-September 29, 2023: We meet at the hotel in Long Lake at 3:00 PM, and then head out to photograph late afternoon light and sunset around Bog River Falls as it flows into Tupper Lake.
+September 29, 2023: We will pick up anyone flying into Albany Airport, or if you are driving your own car, you can go directly to meet at the hotel in Long Lake at 3:00 PM.
+We will then head out to photograph late afternoon light and sunset around Bog River Falls as it flows into Tupper Lake.
 Nearby Lake Eaton provides excellent night-time dark-sky photography after dinner if there are clear skies.